Hajitaev/Hajitaev/README.md

 - 👋 Hi, I’m @Hajitaev
 - 👀 I’m interested in everything
-- 🌱 I’m currentlystudying Chemical Engineering at the University of Edinburgh
+- 🌱 I’m currently studying Chemical Engineering at the University of Edinburgh
 - 💞️ I’m looking to collaborate on any projects that will help me improve my coding skills
 - 📫 How to reach me ...